open-edge-insights/eii-core/README.md

 When you run the multi-instance config, a `build/multi_instance` directory is created in the build directory.
 Based on the number of `video_pipeline_instances` specified, that many directories of VideoIngestion and VideoAnalytics is created in the `build/multi_instance` directory.

-The next section provides an example for running the Builder to generate multi-instance boiler plate config for 3 streams of **video-streaming** use case.
+The following section provides an example for running the Builder to generate the multi-instance boiler plate config for 3 streams of **video-streaming** use case.

 #### Generate multi-instance configs using the Builder